apache/flink/docs/libs/ml/svm.md

 ## Parameters

-The CoCoA implementation can be controlled by the following parameters:
+The SVM implementation can be controlled by the following parameters:

    <table class="table table-bordered">
     <thead>